Zywave/booster/src/_areas/design-system/components/tables.md

 #### Row level actions

-* When actions are contained within cells they should follow our Link Button style.
+* When actions are contained within cells, they should follow our Link Button style.
 * The actions column should be pinned to the right of the table.

 ![Example of a table with row level actions.](/images/table-columnlevelactions.svg "Example of a table with row level actions.")